Aloe Vera For Acne: 6 Ways It Can Help Clear Stubborn Blemishes

 Aloesin, a natural compound in the aloe plant, has brightening capabilities that can help speed up this fading process.
-In one study, when aloe was applied to skin four times per day for two weeks, aloesin was shown to effectively fade post-acne hyperpigmentation.
+In one study, when aloe was applied to skin four times per day for two weeks, aloesin was shown to effectively fade post-acne hyperpigmentation9.
 Another report showed that topical application of aloesin can directly inhibit hyperpigmented skin from producing more melanin—hyperpigmentation simply means excess melanin production in your skin, so keeping the pigment-producing cells from becoming overactive is key.

 Are there any risks?

 It's not common, but some people do have allergies or sensitivities to aloe and may face some potential side effects.
-As one scholarly review reads, "It may cause redness, burning, stinging sensation and rarely generalized dermatitis in sensitive individuals.
+As one scholarly review10 reads, "It may cause redness, burning, stinging sensation and rarely generalized dermatitis in sensitive individuals.
 Allergic reactions are mostly due to anthraquinones, such as aloin and barbaloin."
 Generally, aloe is an incredible hydrator and anti-inflammatory, but you should always patch-test a small area before slathering it all over your skin, just to make sure you don't have a reaction.

 A final tip to note: Try to use a pure, fresh aloe leaf if you can (like at your local grocery store or farmers market), as commercial gels may include other ingredients or preservatives that could potentially irritate the skin.
 Best to harvest the gel yourself (our guide here) and slather it on as a spot treatment or full-on face mask.